-Calella de Palafrugell is just a short fifteen minute walk over to the next town of Llafranc and another hour and a half on the Camino de Ronda to arrive at the smallest of the three towns, Tamariu.
+Calella de Palafrugell is just a short fifteen minute walk over to the next town of Llafranc.
+Continuing on another hour and a half, you’ll arrive at the smallest of the three towns, Tamariu.
 This section has amazing views and is perfect to hike if you only have one day.
-I have also hiked in the other direction from Cala de Castell beach near Palamos to Calella de Palafrugell (about 3 hours) and it’s not as scenic with a long stretch in the forest, so I highly recommend the first option.
+I have also hiked in the other direction from Cala de Castell beach near Palamos to Calella de Palafrugell (about 3 hours).
+This route is not as scenic because of a long stretch in the forest.
 Don’t forget to pack enough water, lunch and your beach essentials like sunscreen.
 The trail can get very hot and dry with little tree cover.

 My other favorite section of the trail is around the area of Cadaqués.
 Besides walking through the lovely white town and visiting the cathedral, you can make your way to neighboring Port Ligat (15 minutes), where you can spend time in the house of Salvador Dalí or hit the beach.
-From here continue hiking to Cap de Creus following the signs for Cami Vell a Cap de Creus (about 1 1/2 hours).
-Looking back on Cadaqués, with France off in the opposite direction and the Mediterranean Sea in between, the panoramic views here are spectacular!
+Continue hiking to Cap de Creus following the signs for Cami Vell a Cap de Creus (about 1 1/2 hours).
+The panoramic views here are spectacular!
+Look back on Cadaqués.
+France is off in the opposite direction.

 Cap de Creus natural park has their own set of trails, some of which go down to small coves and beaches, and others that tour incredible rock formations created by erosion.
 What do they remind you of?

 Hiking Makes me Hungry!